EircYangQM/fog-huaweicloud/README.md

 Checklist:

-* Before you can do anything with an OpenStack cloud, you need to authenticate yourself with the identity service, "Keystone".
+* Before you can do anything with an HuaweiCloud cloud, you need to authenticate yourself with the identity service, "Keystone".
-* All following examples assume that `@connection_params` is a hash of valid connection information for an OpenStack cloud.
+* All following examples assume that `@connection_params` is a hash of valid connection information for an HuaweiCloud cloud.
 * The `:huaweicloud_username` and `:huaweicloud_api_key` keys must map to a valid user/password combination in Keystone.
 * If you don't know what domain your user belongs to, chances are it's the `default` domain.
 By default, all users are a member of the `default` domain unless otherwise specified.